 If brand awareness is your goal, product sampling can also be a great vehicle to assist your other marketing channels.
 Executed well, the in-store sampling experience can generate positive word of mouth - the most persuasive source of information for consumers.

 Another indirect benefit is that running in-store demos can increase total category sales, not just sales for the sampled product.

 As with any business operation, you need a clear strategy for the use of in-store sampling for brand/product activation.
-An important but often overlooked fact is you need to firstly know what success looks like.
-By having the right measurements and goals in place, you can work backwards to lay out a plan of attack.
+An essential but often overlooked fact is that you must first know what success looks like.
+With the right measurements and goals in place, you can work backward to lay out a plan of attack.

 1. Traffic engagement - what percent of passing shoppers stop to taste the product

-2. Product engagement - how much time a shopper spend by the demo station
+2. Product engagement - how much time a shopper spends at the demo station

 3. T2P Conversion Rate© - what percent of shoppers who taste the product end up purchasing

-If your sampling marketing strategy is focused on market test of a new product, review and analysis of captured shoppers comments, may prove the most valuable part of the exercise as they allow to tune your new product characteristics and messaging in sync with expected customer experience.
+If your sampling marketing strategy is focused on a market test of a new product, review, and analysis of captured, shoppers' comments are the most valuable part of the exercise as they allow you to tune your new product characteristics and to keep the message in sync with the expected customer experience.

 Essentially there are two factors: Store traffic and shopper demographics, plus other practical considerations.